MSchlAccount/CSC211LabB/README.md

 Date: 11/5/22

 This is my code for assignment Lab B. This assignment creates an application that allows a user to store any issues about a project.
 The file that I created is IssueTrackingLite.fxml, as per the tutorial.
 The file IssueTrackingLiteComplete.fxml is the tutorial's final version of the application.
+I had to comment out the getLogger method in the App file because it is currently unsupported.

 https://docs.oracle.com/javafx/scenebuilder/1/get_started/jsbpub-get_started.htm